340 S Lemon Ave Walnut CA 91789

 Using allulose as a sweetener in a low carbohydrate diet offers several benefits.
 It provides sweetness without the added calories of sugar, making it a helpful tool for weight management.
 Additionally, allulose does not contribute to tooth decay, making it a healthier option for oral health.
 By choosing allulose as a sugar substitute, individuals can enjoy the taste of sweetness while supporting their paleo or keto dietary goals.

-Allulose for paleo and keto diet image
+allulose for paleo and keto diet image

 Table: Comparison of Allulose with Other Sweeteners for Paleo and Keto Diets